Electroluminescent display

-Electroluminescent Displays (ELDs) are a type of flat panel display created by sandwiching a layer of electroluminescent material such as GaAs between two layers of conductors.
+Electroluminescent displays (ELDs) are a type of flat panel display created by sandwiching a layer of electroluminescent material such as gallium arsenide between two layers of conductors.
 When current flows, the layer of material emits radiation in the form of visible light.
 Electroluminescence (EL) is an optical and electrical phenomenon where a material emits light in response to an electric current passed through it, or to a strong electric field.
 The term "electroluminescent display" describes displays that use neither LED nor OLED devices, that instead use traditional electroluminescent materials.
 Beneq is the only manufacturer of TFEL (Thin Film Electroluminescent Display) and TAESL displays, which are branded as LUMINEQ Displays.
 The structure of a TFEL is similar to that of a passive matrix LCD or OLED display, and TAESL displays are essentially transparent TEFL displays with transparent electrodes.
 TAESL displays can have a transparency of 80%.
 Both TEFL and TAESL displays use chip-on-glass technology, which mounts the display driver IC directly on one of the edges of the display.
 TAESL displays can be embedded onto glass sheets.
 Unlike LCDs, TFELs are much more rugged and can operate at temperatures from −60 to 105 °C and unlike OLEDs, TFELs can operate for 100,000 hours without considerable burn-in, retaining about 85% of their initial brightness.
 The electroluminescent material is deposited using atomic layer deposition, which is a process that deposits one 1-atom thick layer at a time.